tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-File-Service-Properties.md

 |*Date or x-ms-date*|Required.
 Specifies the Coordinated Universal Time (UTC) for the request.
 For more information, see [Authorize requests to Azure Storage](authorize-requests-to-azure-storage.md).|
 |*x-ms-version*|Required for all authorized requests.
 Specifies the version of the operation to use for this request.
 This operation is available only in versions 2015-02-21 and later.
 To retrieve metrics properties for the File service, you must specify version 2015-04-05 or later.<br /><br /> For more information, see [Versioning for the Azure Storage Services](versioning-for-the-azure-storage-services.md).|

-### Request body
+### Request Body
 None.

 ## Response
 The response includes an HTTP status code, a set of response headers, and a response body.

-### Status code
+### Status Code
 A successful operation returns status code 200 (OK).

-### Response headers
+### Response Headers
 The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
-All standard headers conform to the [HTTP/1.1 rotocol specification](https://go.microsoft.com/fwlink/?linkid=150478).
+All standard headers conform to the [HTTP/1.1 protocol specification](https://go.microsoft.com/fwlink/?linkid=150478).

 |Response Header|Description|
 |---------------------|-----------------|
 |*x-ms-request-id*|A value that uniquely identifies a request made against the service.|
 |*x-ms-version*|Specifies the version of the operation used for the response.
 For more information, see [Versioning for the Azure Storage Services](versioning-for-the-azure-storage-services.md).|

-### Response body
+### Response Body
 The format of the response body for version 2020-02-10 is as follows:

 ```xml